Chart Color Schemes

 Glen Iris - East demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

 Educational attainment in Glen Iris - East is notably higher than broader benchmarks.
-57.4% of residents aged 15 and above hold university qualifications, compared to 30.4% nationally and 33.4% in Victoria.
-Bachelor degrees are the most prevalent at 36.0%, followed by postgraduate qualifications (15.9%) and graduate diplomas (5.5%).
-Vocational pathways account for 16.8% of qualifications among those aged 15 and above, with advanced diplomas making up 9.1% and certificates 7.7%.
+As of 2016, 57.4% of residents aged 15 years and above held university qualifications, compared to 30.4% nationally and 33.4% in Victoria.
+University graduates comprise the largest group at 36.0%, followed by postgraduate degree holders at 15.9% and graduate diploma holders at 5.5%.
+Vocational pathways account for 16.8% of qualifications among those aged 15 years and above, with advanced diplomas making up 9.1% and certificates 7.7%.

 Frequently Asked Questions - Education